GC-public-projects/SymSpellKtMobileSample/README.md

 # SymSpellKtMobileSample
-mobile adaptation of the Kotlin mutli platforms sample `SymSpellKt` of `Wavesonics`
+mobile adaptation of the Kotlin mutli platform sample `SymSpellKt` by `Wavesonics`